Burmantofts

 Burmantofts is an area of 1960s high-rise housing blocks in inner-city east Leeds, West Yorkshire, England adjacent to the city centre and St. James's Hospital.
-It is a racially diverse area, with sizable Afro-Caribbean and Irish communities, but suffers the social problems typical of similar areas across the country.
+It is a racially diverse area, but suffers the social problems typical of similar areas across the country.

 From 1859 to 1957 Burmantofts was the home of Burmantofts Pottery, a manufacturer of ceramic pipes and construction materials.

 In the early 20th century, Burmantofts was a large centre of the textile industry.
 A Burtons textile factory was located in the area; it is still owned by Burtons, but today is being used as a storage facility.

 Etymology

 The name Burmantofts is first attested, as le Burmantoftes, in 1427.
 It seems to have been coined in the Middle English period, from the words burghman ('burgher, town-dweller, burgess', from burgh 'town' and man 'person') and toft ('plot of land'.
 The name refers to the half-acre parcels of land (or tofts) given to owners of building plots (or burgages) by the River Aire, thus Burgage Men's Tofts.

+The name is also described in Ralph Thoresby's 1715 book Ducatus Leodiensis as being commonly spelt as Burnitops.